codingFerryman/Social-Sentiment-Analysis/readme.md

 ```bash
 python hashtagExperiment.py dataset=full load_path=../../trainings/roberta-base/20210709-102233 freq=500 prob=0.7
 ```

+### Majority voting
+After running some models and having the submission files, a majority voting algorithm can be used.
+To use this see our majority voting [notebook](src/models/majority_voting.ipynb).

 ## Configurations
 The configuration for each training is stored inside a json file.
 See [example](./src/configs/roberta_base.json).
 This json file specifies the parameters for preprocessing, tokenization and the model.